kevinyhong/ajax-mini-sprint/README.md

   - a URL that specifies where to find this resource
   - a HTTP method that specifies what we want to do with the resource
   - a function to invoke if the request succeeds
-  - a function to invoke if the request fails
+  - a function to invoke if the request fails for any particular reason

 ---